-116 Vessels leaving the MacArthur Lock and Poe Lock at approximately the same time, the following policy will apply: 117 1.
-The first vessel to leave will be the vessel in the lock which is ready for vessel to leave with be the vessel in the other lock will be restrained by the gates remaining closed and the wire rope fender remaining in the down position.
+116 Vessels leaving the MacArthur Lock and Poe Lock at approximately the same time, the following policy will apply: 117 I. The first vessel to leave will be the vessel in the lock which is ready for vessel release first.
+The vessel in the other lock will be restrained by the gates remaining closed and the wire rope fender remaining in the down position.
 118 2.
 On downbound passages, the vessel retained shall not leave the lock until such time as the bow of the vessel leaving first reaches the end of E center pier.